 Students looking for hands-on experience in a fast-paced journalism environment are encouraged to apply for The Nation’s Health internship with the American Public Health Association.
 Interns at The Nation's Health have the opportunity to report stories and assist with many facets of newsgathering, writing and production.
 APHA internships are unpaid and located in Washington, D.C.

 Duties can include writing news stories for the monthly print issue of the newspaper or for its web version, developing story ideas and attending press conferences and congressional hearings.
 Interns are responsible for the newspaper’s weekly online news quiz and contribute to multiple storytelling platforms.
 Interns receive valuable experience in newspaper production and distribution.
-Interns also may work within APHA’s Communications Department, assisting with news releases, news tracking and other public relations work, as well as with APHA's social media tools, such as Facebook, Twitter and YouTube.
+Interns also may work within APHA’s Strategic Communications Department, assisting with news releases, news tracking and other public relations work, as well as with APHA's social media tools, such as Facebook, Twitter and YouTube.
 All APHA interns also work on the Association’s Get Ready campaign, writing blog posts and working on group projects each semester.

 At the end of the internship period, the intern will have produced numerous articles, news quizzes and a solid package of clips.